By far the most FAQ of all of the Frequently Asked Questions since March has been “¿When will Costa Rica reopen for international travel?”

 The detection rate for the combination of three layers of testing (one at home and two on the flight) would be nearly 100%.
-Of course Costa Rica would also continue their campaign of testing and tracing which would add a fourth layer of protection and the ability to quickly contain any infection that slipped through.
+Of course Costa Rica would also continue their campaign of wearing masks and testing and tracing which would add a fourth layer of protection and the ability to quickly contain any infection that slipped through.

 Having worked in biochemisty and the biomedical sciences I know these test can be quick and accurate at cost of a few cents each.

 The chink in the armor of this plan is incubation time.
 If a New Yorker is infected in a restaurant on Tuesday, the dry cleaner on Wednesday or while passing through JFK airport on Friday they would very likely show up negative on Iceland’s test and be allowed in.
 None of the tests will reliably detect anything for the first few days after exposure.

 It might be a week or two of traveling around while the virus slowly multiplies to detectable levels before the visitor develops a fever or even worse becomes an asymptomatic carrier and unknowingly spreads the virus to dozens of others at all five “must see” destinations they visit.